leechee/Twilight/README.md

 ## Overall To-do List

-- [ ] Learn Aesprite so I can blend animations so only the above half sprite performs the animation attack override
+- [ ] Learn Aesprite to blend animations; only the top half of the sprite performs the animation attack override
 - [ ] Have camera movement similar to Hollow Knight
 - [ ] Make movement mechanics more similar to the Hollow Knight (e.g. dashes)
 - [ ] Add jump delay
 - [ ] Add health bar (or hearts) system
 - [ ] Add Minecraft text in-game
 - [ ] Interactions with NPCs and a shop system
-- [ ] Inventory system
 - [ ] brainstorm shop items and upgrades
 - [ ] edit ball chain death sprite to include no sparks
 - [ ] destroy actor after delay node